NethServer/nethsecurity-docs/ups.rst

 The UPS monitor (upsmon) is a daemon that monitors the UPS and initiates a system shutdown when the UPS battery is low.
 It connects to the UPS server (upsd) and queries the UPS status.

-In this scenario the UPS monitor is running on the same machine as the UPS server, so it will connect to the localhost.
+In this scenario the UPS monitor is running on the same machine as the UPS server, so it will connect to localhost.

 1. Set up the user for monitoring inside ``upsd``.
 Please note the password is simple because it is not sent over the network::